raiguard/pesticide/README.md

 # Pesticide

-A command-line UI for the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
+A command-line UI for debuggers based on the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).

 ## Installation